 Subutex is the commonly known brand name for buprenorphine-monotherapy, meaning it only contains buprenorphine as its main ingredient.

 Buprenorphine acts as a partial opioid in the brain.
 It sits on the opioid receptors, thereby reducing cravings and preventing withdrawal symptoms.
 Since buprenorphine is a partial opioid, it has a ceiling effect.
 This means that there is no additional opioid effect after a certain dose, which ultimately decreases the risk of overdose.

 Suboxone is also a brand-name medication commonly prescribed to patients with OUD.
 As opposed to Subutex, Suboxone contains a combination of buprenorphine and naloxone.

-Subutex is an effective medication to treat opioid use disorder, though it can be dangerous if used in ways that are not prescribed by a medical provider.
-Thus, Suboxone was formulated to lower the risk of misuse.
-Suboxone is a combination of buprenorphine and naloxone, and the naloxone serves as a deterrent to misuse of the medication.
+Also known as Narcan, naloxone is an opioid antagonist that blocks opioids in the brain.
+The combination of buprenorphine with naloxone discourages misuse of the medication.
 Naloxone is not activated when taken sublingually or orally, but if Suboxone is injected or inhaled, the naloxone component precipitates an uncomfortable opioid withdrawal response.

-Suboxone pills and tablets are ideally placed under the tongue and absorbed sublingually.
-Patients should not cut, chew or swallow the Suboxone pills/tablets allowing them to dissolve naturally.
+Subutex treatment for OUD is administered by placing films or tablets beneath the tongue.
 This process can take up to 15 minutes, during which patients are advised not to eat or drink.